-VII.
+VI.
 Expanding Internet Connectivity and Promoting a Healthy Internet Ecosystem

 TechNet views the internet as a vital tool for people's access to information and empowerment.
-With the rapid evolution of technologies, rising consumer demand for data, and the rapid growth of the Internet of Things (IoT), TechNet believes that policymakers should promote greater broadband connectivity.
-Broadband includes several high-speed transmission technologies such as cable, fiber optics, fixed wireless, low earth orbit satellite, fifth-generation communications technology, and is used below to refer to all of them in a technology-neutral manner.
-Policymakers should also support increased investment in broadband build-out and continued private investment in broadband networks and cloud services.
-The urgent need to address this has become clearer during the COVID-19 pandemic.
+With the rapid evolution of technologies, rising consumer demand for data, and the rapid growth of the Internet of Things (IoT), TechNet believes policymakers should promote greater broadband connectivity.
+Broadband includes several high-speed transmission technologies such as cable, fiber optics, fixed wireless, low earth orbit satellite, and fifth-generation communications technology, and is used below to refer to all of them in a technology-neutral manner.
+The World Bank estimates that a ten percentage-point increase in broadband adoption can lead to a 1.2 percent increase in real per capita GDP growth.
+Policymakers should also support investment in broadband build-out and continued private investment in broadband networks and cloud services.
 TechNet supports: